OfficeDev/office-js-docs-pr/docs/develop/use-sso-to-get-office-signed-in-user-token.md

 To use SSO with Office, you need to create an app registration in the Azure portal so the Microsoft identity platform can provide authentication and authorization services for your Office Add-in and its users.

-1. Go to the [Azure portal - App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) page to register your app.
+1. To register your app, go to the [Azure portal - App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) page.

 1. Sign in with the **_admin_** credentials to your Microsoft 365 tenancy.
 For example, MyName@contoso.onmicrosoft.com.